bloominstituteoftechnology/Responsive-Web-Design-II/README.md

 # Responsive-Web-Design I & II

-We will be using the same codebase for Responsive Web Design I and II modules.
-You have been provided design mock ups for desktop, tablet, and mobile devices located in the `design-files` folder.
+It's time to expand our skills into mobile devices.
+You will be creating a fully responsive version of the desktop that you have been building all week.
+You will be working through design mock ups for desktop, tablet, and mobile devices located in the `design-files` folder.

-## Project 1: Adaptive Layout

-For project 1 you will build an adaptive website that has max-width breakpoints at 400px and 768px based on the designs provided to you in this repository.
-You have been provided desktop styles so you can focus on your media queries.

-*Concepts required to complete the task:*
-* How to use min and max-width
-* Media queries using max-width
-* Flexbox layout techniques are preferred

-Remember that an adaptive layout updates at breakpoints only.
-Don't worry about fluid layouts for this challenge.

-*Tasks to complete:*
+## To Get Started

+* Fork / Clone this project into a directory on your machine.
+* Open the code with your preferred integrated development environment (IDE).
+* Start on the objectives

+## Objectives

+* [ ] Constrain your container class with a `max-width` of 880px
-* Introduce max-width media queries into your project at 400px, 768px.
+* [ ] Introduce max-width media queries into your project at 768px and 400px.
-* Review each design file and adjust your styles at each breakpoint. **Hint: Change your container class to width: 100% at the 768px breakpoint.**
+* [ ] Review each [design file](design-files) and build your styles at each breakpoint.
-* No horizontal scroll bars are acceptable at the exact breakpoint.
-At 400px and 768px you should only see a vertical scrollbar.
-Everything else is fine to have a horizontal scroll bar as this is not fully responsive.

-* Once you have completed these tasks, reach out to your Project Manager for approval before moving into the stretch goal.
+* [ ] Convert all fixed widths, left and right margins and paddings throughout the site into percents.
+You will know this is working if you never see a horizontal scroll bar when you resize your browser.
+* [ ] Introduce `font-size: 62.5%;` into your `html` selector.
+* [ ] Convert all font-size pixels into rem units
+* [ ] Do your best to make the breakpoints look pixel-close-enough

+## Stretch Goals:
+* [ ] Build the services page from earlier assignments into a responsive design using your own creativity
-* Stretch Goal: Once you have completed the project with max-width media queries, start over with min-width media queries to get a feel for how a mobile first approach would be like.
+* [ ] Once you have completed the project with max-width media queries, start over with min-width media queries to get a feel for how a mobile first approach would be like.
+I recommend making a copy of all your contents in a new folder named "min-width" to keep it separate

-## Project 2: Fully Responsive Website

-Now that you have introduced media queries into your project, it's time to upgrade your adaptive site to a fully responsive layout!

-To accomplish this challenge you will need to incorporate your knowedges of max and min width, media queries, rem units, and percents.

-*Tasks to complete:*
-* Convert all fixed widths throughout the site into percents
-* Convert all left and right margins and paddings into percents
-* Convert all font-size pixels into rem units
-* Make the breakpoints look pixel perfect using the design files
-* Stretch Goal: Copy and paste your project to a new folder and make a 100% fluid layout design by removing breakpoints.
-There is no right answer here, I just want you to see what happens when constraints are removed.